rustsec/advisory-db/README.md

 # URL to a long-form description of this issue, e.g. a GitHub issue/PR,
 # a change log entry, or a blogpost announcing the release (optional)
 url = "https://github.com/mystuff/mycrate/issues/123"

+# Optional: Indicates the type of informational advisory
+#  - "unsound" for soundness issues
+#  - "unmaintained" for crates that are no longer maintained
+#  - "notice" for security-related notices that don't have a associated concrete vulnerability
+#informational = "unmaintained"

 # Optional: Categories this advisory falls under.
 Valid categories are:
 # "code-execution", "crypto-failure", "denial-of-service", "file-disclosure"